ambaradan/docsmarker/docs/rocksmarker/mappings.md

 : Opens the Telescope window for searching within the current buffer when pressing ++space+"f"+"z"++ in normal mode.

-These mappings allow you to perform file searches and operations in Neovim quickly and efficiently, without having to use standard Neovim commands.
+You can use these mappings to perform file searches and operations in Neovim quickly and efficiently, without having to use standard Neovim commands.
 For example, you can open the Telescope window to search for the last modified files without having to type `:Telescope old_files`.

 ### Diagnostics

-The mappings defined in this section represent a set of custom commands for handling diagnostics and problems in one's work environment; they are designed to help users identify and resolve problems in their code more efficiently and quickly, thereby improving productivity and quality of work.
+The mappings defined in this section represent a set of custom commands for handling diagnostics and problems in one's work environment.
+The design of these is to help users identify and resolve problems in their code more efficiently and quickly, thereby improving productivity and quality of work.

 : **Toggle global diagnostics**: `<leader>dt`

-: Turns global diagnostics on or off when ++space+"d"+"t"++ is pressed in normal mode.
+: Turns global diagnostics on or off when pressing ++space+"d"+"t"++ in normal mode.

 : **Toggle diagnostics of current buffer**: `<leader>db`

-: Activates or deactivates current buffer diagnostics when ++space+"d"+"b"++ is pressed in normal mode.
+: Activates or deactivates current buffer diagnostics when pressing ++space+"d"+"b"++ in normal mode.

 : **Toggle symbols of current buffer**: `<leader>ds`

 : Activates or deactivates the display of current buffer symbols when pressing ++space+"d"+"s"++ in normal mode.
-This feature applied to Markdown code allows you to navigate between file headers by reducing the time for positioning at the desired location.
+This feature applied to Markdown code allows for navigation between file headers by reducing the time for positioning at the desired location.

-These mappings allow you to handle errors and diagnostics in Neovim quickly and efficiently, without having to use standard Neovim commands.
+These mappings allow for the handling of errors and diagnostics in Neovim quickly and efficiently, without having to use standard Neovim commands.

 ### Sessions